The Power of Stories

 Kids having a mother and a father only mattered to the No side when gay people wanted to get married.

-What I really love about this one is that it's mostly heterosexual couples with fertility issues that use surrogacy.
+They have another that does some inane scaremongering about surrogacy.
+“She needs her mother for life, not just for nine months!”
+What I really love about that is that it's mostly heterosexual couples with fertility issues that use surrogacy.
 It's also doubly insulting to single fathers, whether separated, divorced, or widowed, who do their best to raise their kids right.
 They're telling you a story with a particularly sexist bent, where men cannot parent as well as women.
 Again, they're not advocating for anything to do with single parents - no support, advice, anything.
 They're not advocating for surrogate rights.

 They don't care that heterosexual couples use surrogacy - they didn't care about it at all until it could be used as a talking point to deny gay people the right to get married.

-The last poster, for which I can't get a decent photo, says "We already have civil partnerships.
+The last poster says "We already have civil partnerships.
 Don't Redefine Marriage."

 The story of marriage is a long, stupid and messy one.
 They'd have you believe that it's always been a man and a woman, everywhere, across the world.
 It hasn't.
 They'd have you believe that it's always religious, a sanctified ritualistic joining of families.
 It's not.
 But even if it was - why should that be a reason not to rewrite the story now, in the 21st century?